craigl33/pypsa-rsa/docs/archive/installation.rst

 Set Up the Default Configuration
 ================================

-PyPSA-RSA has several configuration options that must be specified in a ``config.yaml`` file located in the root directory.
+PyPSA-ZA has several configuration options that must be specified in a ``config.yaml`` file located in the root directory.
 An example configuration ``config.default.yaml`` is maintained in the repository.
 More details on the configuration options are in :ref:`config`.